 - 1. Biodiesel takes a serious toll on vehicle performance.

 This is simply not true.
-Most vehicles perform demonstrate similar or better performance metrics when using biodiesel, including mileage and torque.
+Most vehicles demonstrate similar or better performance metrics when using biodiesel, including mileage and torque.
 Additionally, the most commonly available biodiesel blends are B5 (5% biodiesel) and B20 (20% biodiesel), which a superior fuel blend that combine the performance of petroleum diesel with the clean-burning characteristics of biodiesel.

 - 2. You can’t use biodiesel in cold weather.